vtddggg/Visual_Tracking_api/README.md

 ## VOT

-Now the interface is compatible with VOT dataset

-You can use [vot-toolkit](https://github.com/votchallenge/vot-toolkit) to evaluate the tracking algorithm on VOT datasets.
+Now the interface is compatible with VOT dataset, you can use [vot-toolkit](https://github.com/votchallenge/vot-toolkit) to evaluate the tracking algorithm on VOT datasets.

 You can download Visual Object Tracking (VOT) challenge datasets through the following links: